AWegnerGitHub/awegnergithub.github.io-content/2019_10_22_gitlab_runners.md

     gitlab-runner install --user=gitlab-runner --working-directory=/home/gitlab-runner
     gitlab-runner start

 This is downloading the install package.
 Then it adds a new user, that the runner will run as.
 This is a nice security precaution to limit what the runner has access to on the system.
-It's not full security, but it does all me to restrict what that particular user has access to on the server.
+It's not full security, but it does allow me to restrict what that particular user has access to on the server.

-Then the run is started.
+Then the runner is started.

 Next the runner needs to be registered.
 Log into GitLab, and navigate to the project that will be using this runner.
 It should be available at this link: